FULL TIME WOMEN'S HEALTH MEDICAL ONCOLOGY OPPORTUNITY IN MADISON, WI

-SSM Health Cancer Care based in Madison, WI is adding a full time Medical Oncology physician to our robust oncology team of 13 physicians and 4 advanced practice providers.
-This sub-specialty orientated practice will be looking for the new physician to focus on GI malignancies, melanoma or sarcoma (2 disease site combinations).
-In this primarily outpatient focused practice, physicians have outpatient clinic 4 days a week.
-Two days are spent in Madison delivering subspecialty-based care for GI malignancies, melanoma or sarcoma patients.
-The other two days are spent treating general oncology patients in our outreach clinics.
+SSM Health Cancer Care based in Madison, WI is adding a full time Women's Health Medical Oncology physician to our robust oncology team of 11 physicians and 6 advanced practice providers.
+This sub-specialty orientated practice will be looking for the new physician to supplement our breast and gynecologic malignancies group.
+In this primarily outpatient focused practice, physicians have outpatient clinics 4 days a week.
+Two of the days are spent in Madison delivering subspecialty-based care.
+The other two days are spent treating general oncology patients in our outreach clinics with a focus on breast and gynecological malignancies.
 Enjoy an administrative/education day that is built into every physician's schedule.
-Attractive shared call schedule of 1 in 13 during weekdays.
+Attractive shared call schedule of 1 in 11 during weekdays.
 Inpatient coverage rotations for approximately 4 weeks every year providing consultative services without primary admitting responsibilities.
-Future planned transition to a state-of-the-art comprehensive cancer care center currently in design phase of construction.
+Future planned transition to a state-of-the-art comprehensive cancer care c with close collaboration with specialty surgery groups.
+This will incorporate a multidisciplinary women's health clinic.
 Clinical research available and encouraged.

 Comprehensive benefit package exclusively designed for physicians including annual CME dollars, guaranteed salary for the first two years, immediate vacation/CME time allotments, 401K multi-funded account, and salary continuation are just a few of our generous offerings.

 Physician - Hematology & Oncology - St. Louis Metro/LSL

 Lake Saint Louis, MO